 I am a reluctant medium.
 Like many people I had no intention of developing psychic powers, they were thrust upon me.
 That events of my life sometimes seemed to conspired to push me along this path.
 It has brought me both joy and woe and, most importantly, shown me that beyond the winding pathways of life lies my spiritual homeland.

-You can read more about Mediums Contacting Loved Ones in my book: THE PSYCHIC CASEBOOK
+You can read more about Mediums Contacting Loved Ones in my book: PSYCHIC ENCOUNTERS

 Readings with Craig

 I do limited face-to-face readings but still do mediumistic readings by phone or readings by email.
 More details here